I Want To...

 Who should be screened?

 DNA tests are available to help a couple determine if they are carriers of the same recessive disease trait and are at risk for having children with that recessive condition.
 Some diseases occur more often in certain ethnic groups.
-Information about the carrier frequency of the more common recessive disease traits in certain ethnic groups is provided below.
-There are many other recessive conditions, not listed below, for which testing is not typically performed because the conditions are less common or because testing is not available.
+At the Johns Hopkins Fertility Center, we offer expanded carrier screening that screens for more than 170 genetic conditions that are inherited in a recessive fashion.
+The tested conditions are either life-threatening or could result in a child with serious, life-long health problems.
+Although it is not mandatory, we highly recommend expanded carrier screening for all our patients.

 Is there prenatal testing?

-If both parents are determined to be carriers of mutations for the same disease, a prenatal test is available to determine if the baby has that recessive disease.
-At some IVF centers in the country preimplantation genetic diagnosis (PGD) may be available to test an embryo for a genetic disorder before that embryo is transferred into the mother’s uterus.
+If both parents are determined to be carriers of mutations for the same disease and elect not to pursue IVF with PGD, a prenatal test is available to determine if the baby is affected with the recessive disease.
+This testing may be available as early as 10–18 weeks gestation of pregnancy.

 How can I have carrier testing?